SwitchLab-VIB/EvolveX/README.md

 - In the "Compute settings" section:
   - The "compute_env" can be set to "local" (default) or "SLURM" if running on a SLURM-based HPC.
-  - The "n_cores" sets the number of parallel CPU cores to use, both for the local of SLURM compute environments.
+  - The "n_cores" sets the number of parallel CPU cores to use, both for the local or SLURM compute environments.
   - When running on SLURM, additional parameters are required:
     - The number of CPU cores are split across "max_SLURM_jobs".
 Most SLURM HPCs limit the number of jobs a user can have in the queue at any time, so you should set the "max_SLURM_jobs" accordingly.
 For example, if n_cores=250 and max_SLURM_jobs=25, then 25 jobs with 10 CPU cores each will be submitted.
     - The "walltime" corresponds to the maximum time the jobs will run for.